metaminded/tabulatr2/README.md

   path: '#',             # where to send the AJAX-requests to
   order_by: nil          # default order,
   html_class: ''         # html classes for the table element
+  counter_position: :top # position of the counter row, can by :top, :bottom or :both
 ```

 #### Example: